mayurprajapatii/Cf7-to-any-API/README.txt

 <p> NOTE  : Basic & Bearer Authentication can be set from Header Request Parameter input. </p>

-<strong>Do you want Custom Development for any API/CRM from our Development Team ?
-Please connect with us <a href="mailto:support@contactformtoapi.com">support@contactformtoapi.com</a></strong>
+<strong>Are you in need of custom development for any API/CRM that requires OAuth2 integration?
+Our skilled development team is ready to assist you.
+Feel free to connect with us to discuss your requirements  <a href="mailto:support@contactformtoapi.com">support@contactformtoapi.com</a></strong>

 &#9658; [GET PREMIUM VERSION NOW](https://www.contactformtoapi.com/pricing/)